DaanBooy/Project_1_CNN_image_classification/README.md

 ## �� Overview

 This project focuses on building and evaluating Convolutional Neural Networks (CNNs) to classify images from the CIFAR-10 dataset.
-We experiment with optimizers (SGD and Adam), model depth, early stopping, and transfer learning with VGG16.
-A Gradio web app is also provided to test the final model.
+We experimented with optimizers (SGD and Adam), model depth, early stopping, and transfer learning with VGG16.
+A web app is also provided to test the final model.

 ---